cdmuir/website/content/post/2019-11-21-phyteclub.md

 summary = "A computational platform for plant ecophysiology"
 +++

 I want to provide an update on work I've been doing lately to improve the computational toolkit for plant ecophysiologists, specifically using [R](https://cran.r-project.org).
-This is very much a work-in-progress, but since I've recently released the first R packages related to this work on CRAN (see [here](https://CRAN.R-project.org/package=gunit), [here](https://CRAN.R-project.org/package=tealeaves), and [here](https://CRAN.R-project.org/package=photosynthesis)), so I wanted to write a short post explaining my motivation and how these packages fit into the big-picture changes I would like to make in plant ecophysiology and its integration with evolutionary biology.
+This is very much a work-in-progress, but since I've recently released the first R packages related to this work on CRAN (see [here](https://CRAN.R-project.org/package=gunit), [here](https://CRAN.R-project.org/package=tealeaves), and [here](https://CRAN.R-project.org/package=photosynthesis)), I wanted to write a short post explaining my motivation and how these packages fit into the big-picture changes I would like to make in plant ecophysiology and its integration with evolutionary biology.

 # Motivation